-I'm a High School Graduate...
+I'm a High School Graduate

 Missouri counseling licensure requires candidates to possess at least a master's level of education.
-This may seem like a long way off, but be sure you understand, everything you do now will effect how quickly and whether you are able to meet your career goals.
+Completing such a program may seem a long way off, but you can make a positive impact on being able to finish your master's degree by first completing an associate or bachelor's degree program.

-Right now, you should be learning how you can begin working toward completing a college degree program (and if you're not, maybe you should consider it!)
+Right now, you might be wondering how you can begin working toward completing a college degree program (and if you're not, maybe you should consider it!)
 Click on the links below to browse schools offering programs in psychology or counseling.

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
+Once you have your bachelor's degree, you can start looking for a school that offers a master's or doctoral degree program in counseling.
 Contact schools offering counseling programs in Missouri to learn more about how to acquire the mandatory educational qualifications.

 The state of Missouri requires a passing score on the National Counselor Examination which is administered by the National Board for Certified Counselors.
 This exam can be taken any time after your masters degree has been earned by submitting an exam application.